-The Hydrogen energy levels calculator helps you to compute the energy levels of the hydrogen atom and hydrogen-like atoms and ions.
-You will also find answers to questions like: how many energy levels does hydrogen have or how to calculate ionization energy of hydrogen.
+The Hydrogen energy levels calculator helps you to compute the energy level of hydrogen atoms and hydrogen-like atoms and ions.
+You will also find answers to questions like:

 Hydrogen energy levels

 The hydrogen atom is made of an electron and a proton.
 The electron has a negative electric charge, while the proton has a positive charge.
 This means that there is an attractive force between them, called the Coulomb force (see Coulomb's law calculator).
 The mass of the electron is much smaller, around one thousand times smaller, than the mass of the proton.
 Because of this, we can think about the electron as orbiting the proton.